zack-bitcoin/amoveo/docs/other_blockchains/drivechain.md

 Abstract
 =======

 The goal of this paper is to that it is not possible to use drivechain as it is currently designed to secure any sort of side-chain consensus state.
-It will always be cheap for an attacker to cheaply harass the users of a side-chain to the point where the side-chain is unusable.
+It will always be cheap for an attacker to harass the users of a side-chain to the point where the side-chain is unusable.
 The PoW security from bitcoin is not properly securing the side-chain.

 The critique in this paper has not been responded to before
 ===========

 The critique I am making here is neither (1) nor (2) from this paper: http://www.drivechain.info/peer-review/peer-review-new/

+* I am not describing a way for the miner to steal sidechain funds.
+* I am not describing a way that this could cause pool overhead or txn-censorship.

 In this paper http://www.truthcoin.info/blog/blind-merged-mining/ in the section "Problem", Paul describes how an attacker could spam invalid block data to prevent a side:chain from progressing, and why this is not a security issue, because the main chain miners could temporarily upgrade to be side chain full nodes to know which version is valid.

 This problem is different from the critique I am making in this paper.
 The "Problem" Paul fixed is how to prevent side:chain hard update.
 The problem I am describing is somewhat related.
-In my critique, the attacker is making a side:chain soft update.
+In my critique, the attacker is making a side:soft update.

 Merely upgrading miners to side:full-node status does not solve the soft-fork problem, because both side of the soft-fork look valid to a side:full-node.

 Description of the broken mechanism